tropicsquare/libtropic-linux/Linux_SPI/README.md

 ## 6. Build and Run Functional Tests

-All available functional tests can be found [here](https://github.com/tropicsquare/libtropic/tree/master/tests/functional/).
+All functional tests are implemented in the [libtropic](https://github.com/tropicsquare/libtropic) repository.
+For more information about them, refer to the [Functional Tests](https://tropicsquare.github.io/libtropic/latest/for_contributors/functional_tests/) section in the libtropic documentation.

 > [!WARNING]
 > Some tests make irreversible changes to the chip, such as writing pairing keys.
 Those irreversible tests contain `_ire_` in their name.
 On the other hand, reversible tests are marked `_rev_` and are generally safe to run, as they only make temporary changes and always perform cleanup.